pablojorge/pablojorge.github.io/_posts/2020-07-27-bf-jit-compiler-in-cpp.markdown

 - make the memory where the opcodes reside 'executable' (otherwise, attempting to execute the code will fail, as regular programs _shouldn't_ be executing code outside of the code sections of the process)
 - jump to the generated code

-(See the full source in <https://github.com/pablojorge/brainfuck/blob/master/cpp/brainfuck-jit.cpp>)
+The full source is [here](https://github.com/pablojorge/brainfuck/blob/master/cpp/brainfuck-jit.cpp).
+It works on MacOS, and was tested with Clang 11.0.3 and GCC 10.1.0.

 ## Parsing the BF source

-For this part, we can just reuse the existing [C++ parser][], which includes an extra benefit: "compressing" contiguous identical operators.
+For this part, we can just reuse the existing [C++ parser](https://github.com/pablojorge/brainfuck/blob/master/cpp/brainfuck.h), which includes an extra benefit: "compressing" contiguous identical operators.

 In the case of the sample BF program (`+++ [> ++++ <-]`), the resulting tree looks like this: